phoenixframework/phoenix_live_view/guides/server/security-model.md

 ## Disconnecting all instances of a live user

-So far, the security model between LiveView and regular web applications have been remarkably similar.
-After all, we must always authenticate and authorize every user.
+So far, the security model for both LiveView and regular web applications have been remarkably similar.
+Overall, we must always authenticate and authorize every user.
 The main difference between them happens on logout or when revoking access.

-Because LiveView is a permanent connection between client and server, if a user is logged out, or removed from the system, this change won't reflect on the LiveView part unless the user reloads the page.
+However, because LiveView is a permanent connection between client and server, even when a user is logged out or removed from the system, this change won't reflect on the LiveView part unless the user reloads the page.

 Luckily, it is possible to address this by setting a `live_socket_id` in the session.
-For example, when logging in a user, you could do:
+When logging in a user, you could do:

     conn
     |> put_session(:current_user_id, user.id)
     |> put_session(:live_socket_id, "users_socket:#{user.id}")

-Now all LiveView sockets will be identified and listen to the given `live_socket_id`.
+Now, all LiveView sockets will be identified and listen to the given `live_socket_id`.
-You can then disconnect all live users identified by said ID by broadcasting on the topic:
+You can then disconnect all live sockets identified by said user ID by broadcasting on the topic:

     MyAppWeb.Endpoint.broadcast("users_socket:#{user.id}", "disconnect", %{})